 Source of Funds

-SOURCE OF FUNDS: The scholarships are funded by the Faculty of Medicine, Nursing and Health Sciences.
+The scholarships are funded by the College of Medicine And Public Health.

-SELECTION: The scholarships will be awarded on the basis of academic merit as measured by the Grade Point Average (GPA) for the most recent 36 units of study at third year level.
+The scholarships will be awarded on the basis of academic merit as measured by the Grade Point Average (GPA) for the most recent 36 units of study at third year level.
 Where rankings based on GPA are equal, students may be separated by the overall course GPA in years two and three of study.
-Selection will be made by a Selection Committee comprising the Honours Coordinators of the School of Medicine, the School of Nursing and Midwifery and the School of Health Sciences.
+Selection will be made by a Selection Committee comprising the Honours Coordinators of the Director of Developing Researchers in the College of Medicine and Public Health.